TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Strutted.md

 <br />

-When we are going to list the website it redirects to -> strutted.htb, so we proceed to add it to the /etc/hosts:
+When we are going to list the `website` it redirects to -> `strutted.htb`, so we proceed to add it to the `/etc/hosts`:

 <br />